pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

   }]
 ```

-## Full paar/mechanisms Description
+## Full mechanisms Description

 It's best to understand the examples above before reading this bit.

 ### members

-When searching a query assembly, the resistance record is only considered as completely found when all members are identified, otherwise it is marked as "partial" or "not present".
+When searching a query assembly, a mechanism is only considered as completely found when all members are identified, otherwise it is marked as "partial" or "not present".
 Most phenotypes "effect" types require all members to be present, with the exception of "Intermediate_Additive" (see below in "phentoypes").

 The members field is straightforward for gene presence-absence, and is simply a list of gene identifiers.